Updated April 16, 2021

 – Fred Carl, Attorney Advisor – Trademarks, Office of Trademark Classification Policy and Practice, U.S. Patent and Trademark Office, Department of Commerce

-– Lieutenant Commander Veronica Kennedy, Desk Officer, Indo-Pacific Region, International Engagement, Strategy and Policy Division, Office of the Chief of Naval Operations, U.S. Navy
+– Lieutenant Commander Veronica Kennedy, Foreign Area Officer, Strategic Warfighting Innovation Cell, Office of the Chief of Naval Operations, U.S. Navy

 – Jeremy Krizek, Sanctions Enforcement Officer, Office of Foreign Assets Control, Department of the Treasury